 "Every artist was first an amateur." – Ralph Waldo Emerson

-Barnesville’s ART curriculum is integrated with every subject.
-MULTI-MEDIA ART, such as video, sculpture, photography, and role-playing, is often a component of presentations, giving students opportunities to explore different means of COMMUNICATING information.
+Multi-media art, such as video, sculpture, photography, and role-playing, is often a component of presentations, giving students opportunities to explore different means of communicating information.

 Barnesville's partnership with BlackRock Center for the Arts has created additional opportunities for students to collaborate with working artists on exhibits and performances.

 All students are involved in musical performances and drama activities at the classroom level, and many choose to participate in seasonal productions for students and families.

 In Lower School, our Winter Show musical production and May Day celebration are treasured traditions for students and families alike.

 Middle school students have the opportunity to participate in two plays each year, and club time offers more opportunities for arts engagement.
 Examples of club offerings include, but are not limited to: watercolor painting, dance, scrapbooking, drawing, and karaoke.

 In addition to school-based activities, there are also opportunities to participate in a variety of fee-based, teacher-directed, after-school enrichment classes that include poetry, painting, and drama.